-Having an experienced advocate to prepare a good story gives borrowers a better chance of a loan approval.
-In addition, most banks consider bowling buildings to be “special purpose” which are considered a higher risk than normal retail or apartments.
-Many loans secured by special purpose buildings are made by smaller out of state lenders using one of the SBA programs.
-These lenders can be hard for the small business owner to find.
-Ken brings relationships with both types of lenders that pave the way for a story to be heard by someone who is willing to listen.
-Ken brings more than thirty years of experience in negotiating small business loans as well as a relationship with dozens of banks nationwide.
+Having an experienced advocate to prepare a good story gives borrowers a better chance of loan approval.
+In addition, most banks consider bowling buildings to be “special purpose,” which are considered higher risk than normal retail or apartments.
+Many loans secured by special purpose buildings are made by smaller out of state lenders that can be hard for the small business owner to find.
+Ken brings relationships with these lenders that pave the way for a story to be heard.

 A bank approved a loan for my client subject to a feasibility study to confirm the need for the new center.read more